biniyamlombe/ai110-module3show-musicrecommendersimulation-biniyam/README.md

 Write 1 to 2 paragraphs here about what you learned:

-- about how recommenders turn data into predictions
+- about how recommenders turn data into predictions:
+I learned that recommenders rely on rigid mathematical distance metrics and weighted score loops.
+Comparing my "High-Energy Pop" profile to the "Chill Lofi" profile proved this beautifully—the Pop profile triggered a sweep of fast-paced, high valence tracks, while the Lofi profile naturally sank to the bottom of the energy pool.
+The algorithm simply looks at exactly what we explicitly weigh as "valuable" (like genre matching or numerical energy proximity) and blindly sorts based on those resulting distances.

-- about where bias or unfairness could show up in systems like this
+- about where bias or unfairness could show up in systems like this:
+The biggest surprise came from my "Adversarial Metal" test.
+Because I asked for Metal but inputted conflicting numerical preferences (extremely low energy, high valence), the system actually refused to return the only Metal song in my catalog.
+Instead, it surfaced a Reggae song because it prioritized the math rules over the cultural intent of the genre.
+This exposes a massive bias: strict numerical filtering creates "bubbles" that can unintentionally discriminate against or filter out highly relevant art just because it misses a hard-coded data threshold.
 ---

 ## 7. `model_card_template.md`